Skip to content

 Geography of Saharan Dust: Where and How Does it Travel?

-The Saharan Desert is a massive generator of atmospheric dust, which is transported in massive quantities and deposited up to a few thousand kilometers away by large winds blowing over incredible distances.
+The Saharan Desert produces vast amounts of atmospheric dust, which is carried and deposited thousands of kilometers away by strong winds traveling over great distances.

 The Milky Way above Lost Canyon in The Needles district, Canyonlands National Park.
 Photo: NPS/Emily Ogden.